proyectos-mario/hiberus-ecommerce/README.md

 The “sent number” is obtained through the sequence of the database called “order_id_seq”

 Finally the “logistic service” returns an “OutLogisticVO” object to “checkout service” and then the “checkout service” returns an ¨OutCheckOutVO¨ object and the process finishes.
-For the development of this Project, six isolated containers were used which were connected through a network provided and configured by docker-compose technology.
+For the development of this Project, seven isolated containers were used which were connected through a network provided and configured by docker-compose technology.
 For test purposes, the services ports were exposed to local machine.

  ## Microservices:

-This project has six Microservices:
+This project has 7 Microservices:
 **CheckOutService:** (./checkoutecommerce folder): This service starts the process and calls “Bill service” and “Logistic service”
 **CheckOutService Database:** This service is a “postgres database” that includes Clients information.
 **BillService: (./billecommerce folder): This service receives Date, ClientId, Products information and get sum of products values.